ShangBLK/resume-job-matching-ir/README.md

 # Resume-Job Matching IR System

 This project explores how well traditional and modern information retrieval techniques can match resumes to relevant job descriptions.
-Built for CSC 575: Intelligent Information Retrieval at DePaul University, it compares a TF-IDF-based retrieval model against a semantic retrieval model using pre-trained language embeddings.
+It compares a TF-IDF-based retrieval model against a semantic retrieval model using pre-trained language embeddings.

 ## Objective